servalproject/batphone/CURRENT-RELEASE.md

  * The application may crash when adding a contact from the peer list -- see [batphone issue #70][].

- * [Rhizome][] can worsen network congestion, because database lock conflicts under conditions of high network packet loss cause Rhizome to re-fetch the failed bundles from the start -- see [batphone issue #72][].

- * VoMP does not play a "ringing" sound while placing a call, nor a "hangup" sound when the other party hangs up -- see [batphone issue #76][].

- * Voice call audio was missing on a Nexus 4 running 4.2.1, and upgrading to a 4.2.2 custom ROM restored audio -- see [batphone issue #77][].

  * If a user starts a Serval hotspot by selecting "ap.servalproject.org" in the Connect screen, then the application replaces the user's own personal hotspot name (and settings) with "ap.servalproject.org", and only restores them when the user uses the Connect screen to disable the hotspot mode.
 If the user turns off hotspot mode manually (using the Android Wi-Fi settings menu) then the user's hotspot name and settings are not restored.

- * Serval Mesh services drain the battery quickly -- see [batphone issue
-   #91][].

 There are more known bugs and issues listed under the GitHub Issues page for [batphone issues][] and [serval-dna issues][].